Tijani-zainab/Pig-Game/README.md

 * The hold button moves your curent score to the global score.
 * Set your final score with the final-score button.

+### Update
+* A second dice have been added to enhance seting a much higher final score

 #### By [Zayne](https://github.com/Tijani-zainab) 👧